Security

 Opteryx provides mechanisms to restrict the types of SQL statements that users can execute.

-This can be used to limit user's ability to perform certain actions on the engine; for example, limiting users to only perform EXECUTE queries.
+This feature limits a user's ability to perform certain actions on the engine.
+For example, you can restrict users to only execute EXECUTE queries, or allow only SELECT statements.

 Permissions Overview